mechaism/mechaism/README.md

 - Incentive for DOs: add karma or ether or Infinite Gas
 - Disincentives for DONTs: take karma or ether or Kill

-Example of the commdnments (i.e. rules):
+Example of the commandments (i.e. rules):
 ```
 DO donate to charity accounts AND your karma will increase